Skip to content

 A segfault occurs when a program tries to access memory that is not allocated to it.
 In such situations, the OS will kill the program to prevent corruption.
 For security reasons, the OS does not allow handling this error, as it may be caused by malicious code.

 An even worse scenario is when the addressed memory is allocated for a different object than the original pointer3 was pointing to.
-This can lead to modifying a different object in an unpredictable way, causing the test or program to fail unexpectedly.
+This can lead to unpredictably modifying a different object, causing the test or program to fail unexpectedly.

 How to prevent it